selivni/sslr_opt/README.md

 To make:
 Linux: cd build && cmake .. && make all

-Windows: Not really ported, but if you mess around with libs and compile/link them all, everything whould be fine.
+Windows: Not really ported, but if you mess around with libs and compile/link them all, everything should be fine.

 Controls: